Uberspace/lab/source/guide_fmdserver.rst

 Now it should already work.
 You can try with your webbrowser.
 Before, you still have to restart your FMD-Server manually again.
 If your server is not running you will get a 502 Bad Gateway response.
-Final step will be to let your system know about howto start fmd-server on it's own:
+Final step will be to let your system know about howto start fmd-server on it's own.

 We have to create a new service with supervisord and a fmd-server.ini in  ``/home/isabell/etc/services.d/supervisord-fmd.ini``, with the following entries: